anzolin/NetCoreSeleniumWebCrawler/README.md

 # NetCoreSeleniumWebCrawler
-A simple example project of Web Crawler using .NET Core and Selenium.
+A project example of Web Crawler using .NET Core and Selenium.

 License